AlexanderGese/delve/README.md

 - Map is one flat vector indexed as 2D
 - Own save format (no serde) — dumps map, monsters, inventory, and RNG state to a text file

-Built over five evenings.
-Learned a ton of Rust.